frknltrk/java-learning/program-1.2/README.txt

 a semi-MVC program.
-problem: there is a reference to TextPanel in Toolbar.
+problem: there is a reference to "TextPanel" in the class "Toolbar".
 _____________________________________________________________
 ALGORITHM (IN ORDER)
 -------------------------------